Unlock your IELTS reading potential!

 Share this post

-Most IELTS trainers believe that a IELTS Academic Reading Score of 7 or 8 band will contribute to a good overall band score.
+Most IELTS trainers believe an IELTS Academic Reading Score of 7 or 8 will contribute to an excellent overall band score.

 IELTS Academic Reading Score: Everything You Need To Know